With more and more people recycling but with still more to be done, we have created a comprehensive list of the most impressive facts.

 - Every day over 80 million food and drinks cans end up in landfill from the UK alone.

-- We get through over 5 billion drinks cans per year in the UK or 600 per household on average.
+- We get through over 5 billion aluminium cans per year in the UK or 600 per household on average..

-- The recycling rate for aluminium cans is already above 90% in countries such as Brazil and Japan.
+- The recycling rate for aluminium cans is a massive 90% in countries such as Brazil and Japan.

 Paper Recycling Facts